Chen4549/skyfinder_test/README.md

 ### Addressing Data Leakage
 While metadata like dew point or humidity are highly predictive, they often correlate so closely with temperature that including them can lead to **data leakage**—where the model "cheats" by using information that wouldn't be available or would be redundant in a real-world deployment.

-To ensure the model is practical and generalizable, I utilize only the most accessible geographical and temporal information:
+To ensure the model is practical and generalizable, I utilize only the most accessible geographical and temporal information from the dataset:
 * **Latitude**
 * **Longitude**
 * **Month**
 * **Hour**

 ### Multimodal Architecture: Parallel Feature Fusion
-Our first approach involves a late-fusion strategy to combine visual and tabular data:
+My first approach involves a intermidiate-fusion strategy to combine visual and tabular data:

 1.  **Visual Branch**: The image passes through a **ResNet-50** backbone to extract a **2048-dimensional** feature vector representing visual scene context.
 2.  **Metadata Branch**: In parallel, the four metadata points are fed into a **2-layer Multi-Layer Perceptron (MLP)**, which compresses them into a **16-dimensional** metadata feature vector.